Francisca-Heii/milestone1-project/README.md

 My profile photo was a little bit challenging to have it displaying properly on small devices.
 This was fixed by adding a class img-responsive to the image tag and the removed the width of the image from the stylesheet.

-I faced an issue with fonts imported in the stylesheet.
-The first improted the Oswald fonts, somewhere along the line, I tried to use Lato for the paragraphs however it didn't seem to work.
+I faced issue with fonts imported in the stylesheet.
+The first import was the Oswald fonts, then along the line I tried to use Lato for the paragraphs however it didn't seem to work.
 To fix that I imported Lato fonts in the stylesheet and it worked.
-Moreover I still don't understand why I had to import two fonts style since from the previous mini projects I did in the course we only imported one font style.

-I still have problems with the footer.
-I gave font color of white to copy right and to download cv for some reason it is not taking any effect.
-I thought I might have overriden some style.
+This means I have imported two fonts styles instead of using one as it was demontsrated in the love running and resume project, however I don't understand why I could not work with one font style.

 #### Bugs to be fixed